Open-UAS/Open-UAS.github.io/docs/Software/PX4.md

 **Ubuntu 18.04/20.04 Native/Virtual Machine*

+Note from the PX4 User Guide:

+The supported OS versions for PX4 development are Ubuntu Linux LTS 18.04 (Bionic Beaver) and 20.04 (Focal Fossa).

 1. Clone forked px4 repository to your machine `git clone --branch stable https://github.com/LTL-AERO/PX4-Autopilot.git`
 2. Move into the newly cloned px4 repository `cd PX4-Autopilot`
 3. Run `git submodule update --init --recursive` to clone all submodules within the repository, to your machine